11 Things You Need To Soothe The Flu or Cold

 Drink water to keep yourself hydrated.
 One sign of being dehydrated is shiny and cracked red lips.
 Keep drinking water or Gatorade.

 I can’t state how important this little item is!
 Please wash your hands and wash your hands.
-I’m glad to see the schools, clinics and hospitals have those containers on the walls to use with instant hand sanitizer.
+I’m glad to see that schools, clinics, and hospitals have those containers on the walls to use with instant hand sanitizer.
 I REALLY wish the churches would do this as well.
-During flu and cold season please do not shake hands and pass the germs around.
+During the flu and cold season please do not shake hands and pass the germs around.
 Am I the only one that worries about this?
 Please share your comments about this one so I can add them to my post.
+Why You Should Make Your Own Hand Sanitizer + DIY Recipe

 I started using a warm vaporizer because for me they work better than the cool mist humidifier.
 Which one do you prefer to use?
 Here’s the one I just took to someone: Vicks 1.5 Gallon Vaporizer with Night-Light It’s cheap and I use it all winter when the furnace runs.

 Here’s the deal with a Neti-Pot, you must use clean water that is not contaminated.
 I see reviews on these sometimes and I think, really people, use clean water not contaminated water.
-The water is going in your nasal passages to open them up so we can breathe easier.
+The water is going into your nasal passages to open them up so you can breathe easier.
 SinuCleanse Nasal Wash System, Plastic Neti Pot With Salt Packets I love mine!
+I have reverse osmosis water so that’s what I use.

 These are my favorite cough drops I have ever tried.
-The taste is mild and I believe in using silver: Organic Silver Lozenges – Soothing Honey with Lemon: The Perfect Cough Drop for Cough, Throat & Mouth Health or Even Daily Supplementation and Immune Support – Contains 30ppm Silver Solution in Each Drop – My Doctor Suggests Brand
+The taste is mild and I believe in using silver: Organic Silver Lozenges.

-I love using this green tea when I am feeling chilled or if I want to have a warm drink: Yogi Tea Green Tea Energy, Herbal Supplement, Tea Bags, 16 ct The Chinese have been using green tea for thousands of years as a natural path to health and vitality of life.
+I love using this green tea when I am feeling chilled or if I want to have a warm drink: Yogi Tea Green Tea Energy.
+The Chinese have been using green tea for thousands of years as a natural path to health and vitality of life.
 It’s a natural antioxidant to ward off free radicals in our bodies.

 Just think of what will happen if the roads are not driveable, and the pharmacies are closed due to a power outage.
 What can we do until we can get help from a doctor?
-Here is a book I keep close at hand: The Survival Medicine Handbook: THE essential guide for when medical help is NOT on the way
+Here is a book I keep close at hand: The Survival Medicine Handbook.

 Thanks again for being prepared for the unexpected, no one else can do it for us.
-We will be on our own my friends.
-May God bless you and your family.
+We will be on our own, my friends.
+May God bless our world, Linda

 Instead of using a silver solution, I simply use the real silver flatware, and coffee set.
 That way, I get a little bit of silver without the possibility of turning blue.
 There was a reason why baby spoons were made out of silver in the past.